Pfizer: Nigeria Trovafloxacin lawsuit settlement (2011)

 In 2007, Pfizer published a Statement of Defense letter, claiming that Trozan was safely tested in five thousand patients prior to the Nigerian children clinical trial, and mortality in the patients treated by Pfizer was lower than that observed historically in African meningitis epidemics.
 They claim that the effects suffered by the victims were due to meningitis and not Trovan.
 Pfizer states that its actions did not violate any law, as there was no law in Nigeria that requires ethical committee approval prior to conducting a clinical trial.
 However, the drug was never tested in children before.
-Pfizier claims that no unusual side effects, unrelated to meningitis, were observed after four weeks in the Nigerian children clinical study, though an investigation by the Washington Post revealed that one of the children continued to have the drug administered to them until their death despite their condition worsening, which violated ethical guidelines.
+Pfizer claims that no unusual side effects, unrelated to meningitis, were observed after four weeks in the Nigerian children clinical study, though an investigation by The Washington Post revealed that one of the children continued to have the drug administered to them until their death despite their condition worsening, which violated ethical guidelines.

 In March 2001 the license for Trovan was withdrawn in Europe, by the European Commission due to liver toxicity and some deaths.

 In June 2010, the US Supreme Court rejected Pfizer's appeal against a ruling allowing lawsuits by the Nigerian families to proceed.

 In December 2010, the United States diplomatic cables leak indicated that Pfizer hired investigators to find evidence of corruption against Nigerian attorney general Michael Aondoakaa to persuade him to drop legal action.
 The Washington Post reporter Joe Stephens, who helped break the story in 2000, called these actions "dangerously close to blackmail".
 In response, the company released a press statement describing the allegations as "preposterous" and saying that it acted in good faith.
 Aondoakka, who had allegedly demanded bribes from Pfizer in return for a settlement of the case, was declared unfit for office and had his U.S. visa revoked in association with corruption charges in 2010.